zama-ai/concrete/docs/tutorial/comparisons.md

 #### Notes

-- This is a fallback implementation, so if there is a difference of 1-bit (or in some cases 2-bits) and subtraction trick cannot be used optimally, this implementation will be used instead of `fhe.ComparisonStrategy.CHUNKED`.
+- This is a fallback implementation, so if there is a difference of 1-bit (or in some cases 2-bits) and the subtraction trick cannot be used optimally, this implementation will be used instead of `fhe.ComparisonStrategy.CHUNKED`.
 - It can result in two table lookups if the smaller operand is assigned a bit-width bigger than or equal to the bit width that can store `clipped(bigger) - smaller` or `smaller - clipped(bigger)`.

 #### Pros

-- It will not put any constraints on bit-widths of the operands, which is amazing if they are used in other costly operations.
+- It will not put any constraints on the bit-widths of the operands, which is amazing if they are used in other costly operations.
 - It will result in at most 3 table lookups, which is still good.
-- And those table lookups will be on smaller bit-widths, which is great.
+- These table lookups will be on smaller bit-widths, which is great.

 #### Cons